 STATEMENT - JILL EHLERT

-The body of work in the "Stairwell Gallery" and Chapel explore stages of the Life Cycle.
+The body of work in the "Stairwell Gallery" and Sanctuary explore stages of the Life Cycle.
 "Birth - Growth - Maturity - Decay - Death - Renewal" - I am fascinated by the series of changes and transformations that an organism undergoes as it returns to the starting state.

 The six drawings at the bottom of the stairwell are an exploration into the later stages of maturity and decay.
 Shrivelled forms of a day lily…the decaying structure of a Hosta leaf…the beautiful form of the poppy capsule -full of seeds ready for renewal.

-The two triptychs in the Chapel are part of a series titled "Transformations".
+The two triptychs in the Sanctuary are part of a series titled "Transformations".
 I combined dissimilar objects such as pomegranates, plankton, pears, decorative curtain tassels, the inner ear and the mechanical structure of a potato masher.
 These forms were simplified into smaller components through a process of drawing, editing and refining.
 I intermixed these unlikely combinations, creating an invented language of organic shapes.

 The work on the right hand side of the stairwell and the little painted pieces on the bulletin board are invented idiosyncratic shapes inspired from those found within my "Transformations" series - keeping in mind natural forms and stages of birth and growth.